 A trip to Hawaii requires a lot of planning.
 Your Hawaii vacation is going to be a once-in-a-lifetime experience and it would be great if everything went perfect, right?
 Whether this is a family trip or a romantic escape, here is everything you need to know about traveling to Hawaii (from a local’s point of view!).

 Which Hawaiian Islands can you visit?

 There are over 100 islands in the Hawaiian Island chain.
 8 of those are called the major Hawaiian Islands, and 6 of those are easily visitable by plane.
 So the first thing you’ll want to decide is which of the 6 islands you plan to visit for your trip to Hawaii.
 In order of popularity in my opinion:

-- Oahu: The most crowded, but it has everything from an exciting nightlife to secluded hikes.
+- Oahu: The most crowded, but it has everything from an exciting nightlife to secluded beaches.

 - Maui: A popular favorite for repeat visitors to Hawaii.
-Slightly slower than Oahu, but still sort of has a nightlife.
+Slower than Oahu, but still has a nightlife.

 - Big Island: A huge variety of outdoor activities to do such as volcanoes, waterfalls, hikes, and farms.

-- Kauai: Slow, country-pace with plenty of hiking to do.
-Locals call this place geriatric island with all the retirees here.
+- Kauai: Slow, country-pace with plenty of hiking and outdoor adventures.

 - Lanai: Small and slow island that markets itself as a playground for the wealthy by the Four Seasons.